ers206/daily-planner-eric/README.md

 # daily-planner-eric

 ## Purpose
-To create a daily planner that will use local storage to save events
+To create a daily planner that will use local storage to save events, show current tiime, and use colors to show what evebts are past present and future.

-## Description
+## Description '

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
-THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day
-THEN each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block
+I made a daily planner that displays the time and date.
+It has tiime blocks labeled for a workday.
+I still need to use color-coding to indicate whether it is in the past, present, and future.
+I also need to make the save buttons function.
-THEN I can enter an event
-WHEN I click the save button for that time block
-THEN the text for that event is saved in local storage WHEN I refresh the page
-THEN the saved events persist

 ## Built with
 * html